threesigmaxyz/arc-ts-sdk/src/packages/crypto/README.md

 ![check-code-coverage](https://img.shields.io/badge/coverage-%25-red)

-`arc-crypto-utils` is a TypeScript library that allow you to interact with the `Arc` L2 blockchain and use all of its features.
+`arc-crypto-utils` is a TypeScript library that exposes crypto-related functionalities required by the `Arc` L2 blockchain.

 ## Usage